 He also owns and operates Rick Hinderer Knives.
 Hinderer knives makes high quality folding and fixed blade knives that are 100% designed to for hard use.

-The immense popularity of Hinderer Knives has made almost every Hinderer Knife made collectable, however, Hinderer has also produced limited run series of knives including the highly sought-after Battlefield pick up series, the Vintage Series, Signature Series, and the Playing Card series, as well as some rare one off pieces, and fully custom knives.
+The immense popularity of Hinderer Knives has made almost every Hinderer Knife collectable, but Hinderer has also produced some limited run series of knives, including the highly sought-after Battlefield pick up series, the Vintage Series, Signature Series, and the Playing Card series.
+He's also made some rare one-off pieces and fully custom knives.

 Knives from each of these series feature additional style work, much of which is often done by hand, and some of them have been finished or made by Rick Hinderer himself!

 One look at any of these knives will tell you that they are special, and it is clearly apparent that they can be the pride of any knife collection.

 If you are a collector of high-end knives with a larger budget, or you just want a unique knife that is also a highly functional tool, Rick Hinderer Knives is a definitely a brand you should look into.